SoftIron/hypercloud-examples/dnsmasq/README.md

 This example will deploy a single DNS server running `dnsmasq`.

-To run these scripts you will need `terraform` and `ansible` tools installed.
+To run these scripts you will need recent versions of `terraform` and `ansible` tools installed.

 ## Creating the VMs with Terraform